So, you want to start a children's choir. Awesome!

 Getting the Word Out

-For promotion of the new program, I wrote short announcements in the church bulletin and newsletter, posted information on the church website, included something in the church's town-wide mailing, and passed out fliers at the beginning of the school year.
+Next, promote your new program and invite children to participate.
+Write short announcements in the bulletin and newsletter, post information on the church website, post a flier at the library or gym, and pass out fliers at the beginning of the school year.

 Planning for Rehearsal

-As I began planning for the first rehearsals of the year, I tried to include several elements of discovery:
+As you begin planning for the first rehearsals of the year, try to include several elements of discovery:

-- uncovering a new symbol somewhere in the room each month (a new picture on the film strip or a new flag) - collecting “stamps” from each country we visited (the second year) in their passports - filling out scripture cards (if the children looked up the month's verse at home, copied it down and brought it back in, they got a piece of candy from the scripture jar - added incentive!)
+fill out scripture cards (if the children look up the month's verse at home, copy it down and bring it back in, they get a piece of candy from the scripture jar - added incentive!)

-I started preparing the choir room with other visuals like a "Thankful Tree" (the children loved this so much, we kept it around in the spring and turned it into a "Good Attendance Tree") and a world map which marked all the places we traveled throughout the second year.
+Begin preparing your choir room or rehearsal space with other visuals like a "Thankful Tree" (the children in my choir loved this so much, we kept it around in the spring and turned it into a "Good Attendance Tree") and a world map where you can mark all the places you travel throughout the choir year.

-For fun, I pulled together a few silly songs and musical games to use as change of pace activities: Ham and Eggs (traditional) and Irish circle/line dances when we got to "visit" Ireland around St. Patrick's Day.
+For fun, pull together a few silly songs and musical games to use as change of pace activities: Ham and Eggs (traditional) and Irish circle/line dances when you "visit" Ireland around St. Patrick's Day.
 I love Madelyn Bridges' book, Sing Together, Children.

-In a typical rehearsal, I start with a gathering activity or musical game.
-We do a few minutes of stretching/warm-ups before singing through the Hymn of the Month.
-We speak the scripture verse, review the Symbol of the Month, and read the opening prayer together.
+In a typical rehearsal, I started with a gathering activity or musical game.
+We did a few minutes of stretching and warm-ups before singing through the Hymn-of-the-Month.
+We read the scripture verse, reviewed the Symbol-of-the-Month, and read the opening prayer together.

-Next, I review something familiar - a hymn or anthem.
-Then, we spend some time looking at a new anthem: learning the melody and text and discussing its meaning.
-By this point, the group is usually ready for a change of pace: a hand jive or clapping activity, a silly song, a musical game, or some rhythm improvisation.
-Generally, there is time left for one more song or anthem, one more change of pace activity, and our closing prayer.
+Next, I reviewed something familiar - a hymn or anthem.
+Then, we spent some time looking at a new anthem: learning the melody and text and discussing its meaning.
+By this point, the group was usually ready for a change of pace: a hand jive or clapping activity, a silly song, a musical game, or some rhythm improvisation.
+Generally, there was time left for one more song or anthem, one more change of pace activity, and our closing prayer.

 Singing with Purpose

-In the second year, I tied in a mission element.
-Since our theme was "Around the World," Operation Christmas Child was a perfect choice.
-This gave the children's choir an opportunity to participate in something greater than our church and give to those in need.
-Together, we packed and shipped over two dozen shoe boxes to children around the world!
+Consider tying in a mission element.
+For the "Around the World" theme, Operation Christmas Child was a perfect choice.
+This gave the children an opportunity to participate in something greater than our church and give to those in need.
+Together, we packed and shipped over two dozen shoe boxes to children around the world that year.

-At the end of the first year, we had a celebratory ice cream party.
-Our end-of-year celebration the next year was an "Around the World" pizza party.
-Every family brought a different colored pizza topping and everyone helped make pizzas that looked like flags from around the world.
+Our end-of-year celebration for the "Around the World" year was a pizza party.
+Each family brought a different colored pizza topping and everyone helped make pizzas that looked like flags from around the world.
 We played a few traditional games from different countries, did a little trivia, and celebrated a year of exciting travel and music-making.